-This unique, community-based course minimizes lectures, relying primarily on a format of
+This unique, community-based course minimizes lectures, relying primarily on a format of assigning students to small interdisciplinary groups that pursue health promotion activities

 In the fall semester, students analyze the health problems of their designated community, and develop and present policy recommendations to faculty and the center staff.
 In the spring, students develop health promotion interventions to address the community needs previously identified.
 Course Director: Ijeoma Azonobi, MD, MPH (September-May) (letter grade)